 DigitalCrafts is an Accelerated Learning Program (more affectionately known as a code school or coding bootcamp).
-Basically, we turn beginners into full-stack software engineers.
-Our Atlanta Campus is located in the Atlanta Tech Village.
-Our Houston Campus is located in the new Headquarters Building.
+Basically, we turn beginners into full stack software engineers through two intensive classroom formats: our full-time "Full Stack Immersive" program, and our part-time "Full Stack Flex" program.

 We exist to create a community of builders, each equipped with the skills and tools necessary to breathe life into ideas, whether as entrepreneurs or as software engineers.